 - Comfortable to carry when on the move

 Also, I get a lot of looks because it literally screams “cheap-ass backpacker” from how it looks.
-Granted I was a cheap-ass backpacker then but I don’t have to look like one that’s why when I started searching for a new backpack, I ended up buying a bright red luggage which I eventually hated because I always have to check it in.
+Granted, I was a cheap-ass backpacker then, but I don’t have to look like one; that’s why when I started searching for a new backpack, I ended up buying bright red luggage, which I eventually hated because I always have to check it in.

-If I am carrying a bag that can only accommodate my needs, I tend to think more about how I can utilize each space inside thus only bringings stuff I really need instead of adding useless weight in it.
+If I am carrying a bag that can only accommodate my needs, I tend to think more about how I can utilize each space inside, thus only bringing stuff I really need instead of adding useless weight in it.

 Few things I wish CabinZero could have

-- More pockets – My CabinZero bag have three pockets and in my honest opinion, it could have more.
-I love pockets for organization purposes and truth be told, I need some extra pockets where I can put some notebooks, pens, and other important documents for easy access.
+- More pockets – My CabinZero bag has three pockets, and in my honest opinion, it could have more.
+I love pockets for organization purposes, and truth be told, I need some extra pockets where I can put some notebooks, pens, and other important documents for easy access.

-- Side compartments – I usually use the side compartments (that net pocket you often find on the side) to keep my water bottle and since my CabinZero backpack don’t have this, I’ll have to buy a refillable bottle with a hook (not a problem, I need one anyways!)
+- Side compartments – I usually use the side compartments (that net pocket you often find on the side) to keep my water bottle, and since my CabinZero backpack don’t have this, I’ll have to buy a refillable bottle with a hook (not a problem, I need one anyway!)

 Nevertheless, I’m happy to have this bag!
 Not only it is a nice backpack for weekend travels (or long-term, even), it also came to my hands at the right time.